igrek51/wat/docs/index.md

 !!! warning
     Before executing Insta-Load snippet, it's recommended to verify what you're about to run.
     If you feel uncomfortable, you can either:

-    - Verify what's inside the extracted code before executing it:
+    - Verify what's inside the extracted code beforehand:
       ```python
       print(zlib.decompress(base64.b64decode(code.encode())).decode())
       ```